kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 37 Hard disk drives.md

 ### Random Vs Sequential Access
-Random workload - issues small reads to random locations on the disk Sequential workload - reads a large number of sectors consecutively from the disk without jumping around
+Random workload - issues small reads to random locations on the disk Sequential workload - reads a large number of sectors consecutively from the disk without jumping around. reads faster.

 Sequential workload is typically faster for reading/writing data from a disk so SSDs are used.
 HDDs are used for storing large data.

+### Track buffer
+technique were HDD will read entire track (or what's under head)

 ### Disk Scheduling
 - The ***disk scheduler*** decides which I/O requests are scheduled next.
 Disk scheduler will try to follow ***Shortest Job First*** in its operation.